Twin Towers Correctional Facility

 The Twin Towers Correctional Facility – also known as the Twin Towers Jail – is located in Los Angeles, California.

 Its 1.5 million square foot complex has two primary buildings: a medical services building and the Los Angeles County Medical Center Jail Ward.
 The Twin Towers Jail is the primary correctional facility for sick, injured, and mentally ill inmates in Los Angeles.

 The Twin Towers Jail has its own set of rules, regulations, and requirements for inmates and visitors.
 If you have a loved one who is being held at the Twin Towers Jail in Los Angeles you may have questions about how to contact and help them.
-For thirteen years, our attorneys have helped thousands of clients in the Los Angeles area.
+For thirteen years, our Los Angeles criminal defense lawyers have helped thousands of people.
 Over the years we have received many questions from clients and their families about the Twin Towers Jail.
 We have created this quick guide to Twin Towers Jail to answer the questions we most frequently receive.

 - 1 Where is the Twin Towers Jail located?

 - 2 Who is held at or sent to the Twin Towers Jail?

 - 3 How Can I Let the Twin Towers Jail Know That an Inmate Requires Medical or Mental Health Attention?

 - 4 How Do I get Information about an Inmate at the Twin Towers Correctional Facility?

 - 5 How Can I Post Bail for an Inmate at the Twin Towers Jail?